harshy1620/news_app-firebase/README.md

 ## Features

 1. **User Authentication:**
-   - Users can sign up or log in using Firebase authentication.
+   - Users can sign up or log in using Firebase authentication and SignIn with google is also available.

 2. **Top News Display:**
    - Fetches and displays top news articles from a News API.

 3. **Favorite News:**
-   - Users can mark articles as favorites, storing them in the Firebase database.
+   - Users can mark articles as favorites( as well delete functionalty is also available), storing them in the Firebase database.

 4. **News Details:**
    - Clicking on a news card opens a detailed view with an option to view the full article.